chvandorp/hboms/README.md

 ## Tutorials

-In the folder `notebooks` there are a number of tutorials, demonstrating the features of HBOMS. *Currently there is only a single notebook about epidemic models.*
+In the folder `notebooks` there are a number of tutorials, demonstrating the features of HBOMS.
+*Currently there are only two notebooks about epidemic models, and within-host infection data with censored observations.
+This collection will grow!*